ONLYOFFICE/onlyoffice-plone/README.md

 ```

 If you have a working Plone instance, you can install plugin by adding the project files to the src directory:
- - Create directory in the src directory named onlyoffice.connector
+ - In the src directory create the onlyoffice.connector directory
  - Put your project files received by git into the onlyoffice.connector directory
  - Edit the buildout.cfg file:
  ```